Skip to Content

 “When you visit your physician, a few things will take place,” Dr. Maes says.
 “We’ll perform a digital rectal exam to check the size of your prostate.
 We’ll also send a urine sample to the lab to rule out any infections that can cause similar health problems.”

-In addition, your provider will conduct a blood test to check your prostate-specific antigen (PSA) level, which can increase when you have an enlarged prostate.
-PSA levels can also rise when you have an infection, have had a recent surgery, or have prostate cancer.
+In addition, your provider will conduct a blood test to check your prostate-specific antigen (PSA) level.
+This can increase when you have an enlarged prostate.
+PSA levels also can rise when you have an infection, have had a recent surgery, or have prostate cancer.

 “For an enlarged prostate, generally medication is often the first treatment option,” Dr. Maes says.
 “Prescription medication can relax the muscles around the neck of the bladder, as well as the muscle fibers in the prostate.”